himselfv/anidbtool/Release/readme.txt

 About renaming
 ===================
 You can rename files as much as you want.
-Anidb tool identifies files by their hashes, that is, basically, by their contents.
-As long as the contents remains unchanged, no mattter which name you give to your file, Anidb tool will still know this is the same file as before.
+Anidb tool identifies files by their hashes, that is by their contents.
+As long as the contents remains unchanged, no mattter which name you give to your file, Anidb tool will still know it's the same file as before.